Louis-udm/Blog/git-and-github-readme.md

 * git add -A #stages All;
 * git add . #Stages New & Modified But Without Deleted
 * git add -u #Stages Modified & Deleted But Without New
-* git commit -m "new file and rename file"
+* git commit -m "new file and rename file" 或 git cm "first commit"
 * git status

 * rm readme.md # 不小心删了